brian1581/Creative-Viz-Project/README.md

 One area to improve would be to clean or remove all the data which has a value of zero.
 In addition, we would add a slider to the AirBNB Listing v Rent/Own chart.
 The questions that we wanted to answer according to our proposal are
-1. Is popularity of portland AirBNB increaseing with time, 2015 to 2019?
+1. Is popularity of portland AirBNB increasing with time, 2015 to 2019?
 * For this, we used airbnb review trend over years.
 2. How is the average price of portland AirBNB changing over time?
 * To plot average price of portland AirBNB changing over time , to make the graph informative we had to find mean price in each year.